fortinet-fortisoar/solution-pack-phishing-incident-management/docs/setup.md

 3. Click the **Phishing Incident Management** solution pack card.
 4. Click **Install** on the bottom to begin the installation.

+## Operation Modes
+The Solution Pack operates either in:

+- **Simulation Mode:** This mode allows you to run the case management process without configuring FortiSOAR integrations with the different systems the use case involves such as Email server, Cyber Threat Intelligence services ...etx.
+The workflows will generate fake data to populate the records, this is suitable for demo sessions or trainings.
+To turn demo mode on, you simply need to set the global variable `Demo_mode` to `true`
+- **Live Mode:** If you want to use the solution pack to handle your production phishing emails, the above global variable has to be set to `false`.
+Furthermore some prerequisites are required, the list is available under Prerequisites section of this document

 ## Prerequisites

 The **Phishing Incident Management** solution pack depends on the following solution packs that are installed automatically &ndash; if not already installed.